-Call to Worship - A passage from Scripture is read at the beginning of worship.
-These words are our way of hearing God's call out to His people and inviting them to join together in worship.
+Call to Worship—A passage from Scripture is read at the beginning of worship.
+These words are our way of hearing God's call to His people and inviting them to join together in worship.

-Prayer of Invocation - This is a prayer at the beginning of our worship where we ask the Lord to bless the service and to accept of our worship in and through Jesus Christ.
+Prayer of Invocation—This is a prayer at the beginning of our worship where we ask the Lord to bless the service and to accept our worship in and through Jesus Christ.

-Song of Praise - Singing is an overflow of the heart and an important part of worship.
+Song of Praise—Singing is an overflow of the heart and an important part of worship.
 It is something that everyone can do regardless of their sense of ability.
 Singing involves a vertical dimension (directed to God) as well as a horizontal dimension (encouraging one another in the truth of God).
-Our songs are characterized both with joy of God's greatness as well as lament for sin and suffering in this world and petition in asking God for wisdom and strength to live in this life.
+Our songs are characterized with the joy of God's greatness, as well as lament for sin and suffering in this world, and petition in asking God for wisdom and strength to live this life.

-Offering - We believe that everything that we have is a gift of God.
-This is an opportunity to give back a portion of what the Lord has given to us.
-For those who are visiting, your presence is a gift to us, but for those who are part of our community, this is a time of worship as we give sacrifically to support the needs of the church and those in need.
+Offering—We believe that everything that we have is a gift of God.
+The offering is an opportunity to give back a portion of what the Lord has given to us.
+For those who are visiting, your presence is a gift to us, but for those who are part of our community, this is a time of worship as we give sacrificially to support the needs of the church and those in need.

-Doxology - This is a short expression of our praise to the Lord.
-Following the doxology, there is a short moment of silence for prayer.
+Doxology—This is a short expression of our praise to the Lord.
+Preceding the doxology, there is a moment of silence for prayer.

 How do people dress?
 You will find that many people dress business casual.

 How long are the services?
 The worship services usually last an hour, but sometimes can go about 75 minutes.